 - Limit contact with other people and stay two metres away from others outside of your household.

-- Wear a face covering in enclosed public spaces such as shops, and when travelling on public transport.
+- Wear a face covering in enclosed public spaces and when travelling on public transport.
 This measure applies across all TfL services.